eZmaxinc/eZmax-SDK-go/docs/CreditcardclientListElement.md

 SetSCreditcardclientDescription sets SCreditcardclientDescription field to given value.

-### GetBCreditcardclientIsactive

-`func (o *CreditcardclientListElement) GetBCreditcardclientIsactive() bool`

-GetBCreditcardclientIsactive returns the BCreditcardclientIsactive field if non-nil, zero value otherwise.

-### GetBCreditcardclientIsactiveOk

-`func (o *CreditcardclientListElement) GetBCreditcardclientIsactiveOk() (*bool, bool)`

-GetBCreditcardclientIsactiveOk returns a tuple with the BCreditcardclientIsactive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientIsactive

-`func (o *CreditcardclientListElement) SetBCreditcardclientIsactive(v bool)`

-SetBCreditcardclientIsactive sets BCreditcardclientIsactive field to given value.

-### GetBCreditcardclientAllowedagencypayment

-`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedagencypayment() bool`

-GetBCreditcardclientAllowedagencypayment returns the BCreditcardclientAllowedagencypayment field if non-nil, zero value otherwise.

-### GetBCreditcardclientAllowedagencypaymentOk

-`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedagencypaymentOk() (*bool, bool)`

-GetBCreditcardclientAllowedagencypaymentOk returns a tuple with the BCreditcardclientAllowedagencypayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientAllowedagencypayment

-`func (o *CreditcardclientListElement) SetBCreditcardclientAllowedagencypayment(v bool)`

-SetBCreditcardclientAllowedagencypayment sets BCreditcardclientAllowedagencypayment field to given value.

-### GetBCreditcardclientAllowedroyallepageprotection
+### GetBCreditcardclientAllowedcompanypayment

-`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedroyallepageprotection() bool`
+`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedcompanypayment() bool`

-GetBCreditcardclientAllowedroyallepageprotection returns the BCreditcardclientAllowedroyallepageprotection field if non-nil, zero value otherwise.
+GetBCreditcardclientAllowedcompanypayment returns the BCreditcardclientAllowedcompanypayment field if non-nil, zero value otherwise.

-### GetBCreditcardclientAllowedroyallepageprotectionOk
+### GetBCreditcardclientAllowedcompanypaymentOk

-`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedroyallepageprotectionOk() (*bool, bool)`
+`func (o *CreditcardclientListElement) GetBCreditcardclientAllowedcompanypaymentOk() (*bool, bool)`

-GetBCreditcardclientAllowedroyallepageprotectionOk returns a tuple with the BCreditcardclientAllowedroyallepageprotection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBCreditcardclientAllowedcompanypaymentOk returns a tuple with the BCreditcardclientAllowedcompanypayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientAllowedroyallepageprotection
+### SetBCreditcardclientAllowedcompanypayment

-`func (o *CreditcardclientListElement) SetBCreditcardclientAllowedroyallepageprotection(v bool)`
+`func (o *CreditcardclientListElement) SetBCreditcardclientAllowedcompanypayment(v bool)`

-SetBCreditcardclientAllowedroyallepageprotection sets BCreditcardclientAllowedroyallepageprotection field to given value.
+SetBCreditcardclientAllowedcompanypayment sets BCreditcardclientAllowedcompanypayment field to given value.

 ### GetBCreditcardclientAllowedtranquillit